+An eligible agency, programme, fund, High Commissioner, office, entity or organisation must fumish the Commissioner with a written undertaking confirming compliance with section 18A and is required to waive diplomatic immunity to allow the Commissioner to invoke non-compliance measures in accordance with section 18A(5)(i).
+See section 18A(1)(bA)(bb) and (cc), respectively.

-that carries on in South Africa any public benefit activity contemplated in Part II of the Ninth Schedule or any other activity determined by the Minister by notice in the Gazette for purposes of section 18A, furnishes the Commissioner with a written undertaking that such agency will comply with section 18A, and waives diplomatic immunity for the purposes of section 18A(5)(i);5 or any department of government of South Africa in the national, provincial or local sphere as contemplated in section 10(1)(a) that has been approved by the Commissioner for the purposes of section 18A to be used for the purpose of any activity contemplated in Part II of the Ninth Schedule.6
+any department of government of South Africa in the national, provincial or local sphere as contemplated in section 10(1)(a) approved by the Commissioner under section 18A(1)(c) to be used for the purpose of any PBA in Part II of the Ninth Schedule.25

-The protection of the safety of the general public is listed in paragraph 1(k) of Part II of the Ninth Schedule.
+The protection of the safety of the general public is listed in PBA 1(k) in Part II of the Ninth Schedule for purposes of section 18A.

-The deduction for all qualifying bona fide donations made by a person other than a portfolio of a collective investment scheme7 is limited to 10% of the taxpayer's taxable income (excluding any retirement fund lump sum benefit, retirement fund lump sum withdrawal benefit and severance benefit) as determined before allowing any deduction of donations under section 18A.8 Any qualifying donations that exceed the 10% threshold are carried forward to the next succeeding year of assessment and deemed to be a donation actually paid or transferred in that year.
+The deduction for all qualifying bona fide donations made by a person other than a portfolio of a collective investment scheme 26 is limited to 10% of the taxpayer's taxable income (excluding any retirement fund lump sum benefit, retirement fund lump sum withdrawal benefit and severance benefit) as determined before allowing any deduction of donations under sections 18A or 6 quat(1C).
+Any qualifying donations that exceed the 10% threshold are carried forward to the next succeeding year of assessment and deemed to be a donation actually paid or transferred in that year.